SadraShameli/ProjectAI/README.md

 - Every core functionality of the robot is assigned to a separate thread, all managed in a thread pool.
 This makes the robot able to:
     - Run the artificial intelligence continuously
     - Automatically connect to a console controller, once it becomes available
-    - Continuously run the webserver, without interfering with the core functionality
+    - Continuously run the web server, without interfering with the core functionality
     - Scan the environment with the YDLidar sensor and create a 2D model

 ## Installation